 Although compromise is a natural part of event planning do remember that the venue should work for the event and not the other way round.

 Once you have completed all of your site visits (you should see more than one venue ideally) there are a few additional factors to contemplate:

 Safety – Does the venue follow the same safety precautions as your company?
-Although the venue would be liable if anything happened to your delegates it doesn’t reflect particularly well on you either.
+Although the venue would be liable if anything happened to your delegates, it doesn’t reflect particularly well on you either.
 Don’t assume the venue will have the same regard for safety as you or your company does.

 Parking – If the majority of your delegates are driving to the venue, is there enough car parking spaces for them?
-Also some venues charge for parking – if this is the case then negotiate hard for the delegates to get free parking especially if they are staying at the venue overnight.
+Also, some venues charge for parking – if this is the case then negotiate hard for the delegates to get free parking especially if they are staying at the venue overnight.

 Technical Equipment – What do you need?
 Do the venue already have it integrated into the room design?
 Are they charging you any extra for using their equipment?
 Are the staff at the venue knowledgeable about their equipment – there is nothing worse than a faulty projector that no one knows how to fix.
-If they are not confident you may have to employee a technician, is this in the budget?
+If they are not confident, you may have to employ a technician, is this in the budget?